Bennett-Wendorf/C0de010gy/README.md

   <h1 align="center">C0de010gy</h3>

   <p align="center">
     Welcome to C0de010gy, an event management system for non-profits!
-A previous version of this project (through [this](https://github.com/Bennett-Wendorf/C0de010gy/commit/c6ff352bcee4e8b84407302848682e90cb4eedfa) commit) was a semester-long project for a graduate-level university course.
+A previous version of this project (through <a href="https://github.com/Bennett-Wendorf/C0de010gy/commit/c6ff352bcee4e8b84407302848682e90cb4eedfa">this</a> commit) was a semester-long project for a graduate-level university course.
     <br/>
     <a href="https://github.com/Bennett-Wendorf/C0de010gy"><strong>Explore the docs »</strong></a>
     <br />